 My research interests lie at the crossroads of second language acquisition (SLA), bilingualism, and Hispanic linguistics.
 I am particularly interested in usage-based and functionalist theories of language acquisition.
-Some of my current research examines aspects of Spanish as a heritage language.
+My current research examines various aspects of Spanish as a heritage language.
 If you'd like to read my reflections on being a heritage speaker during my recent stay in Poland, I've been compiling them here.

 The courses I regularly teach at UCSC are: